hsf-training/hsf-training-cms-analysis-webpage/_episodes/03-skimming.md

 bash skim.sh root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/ $HOME/awesome-workshop/skims
 ```

 In case you want to download the files first, for example if you want to run many times, execute the following two commands.
-The overall size of the inital samples is 6.5 GB.
+The overall size of the initial samples is 6.5 GB.

 ```bash
 mkdir -p $HOME/awesome-workshop/samples $HOME/awesome-workshop/skims